wiwa1978/blog-hugo-netlify/content/devops/2021-11-03-Flask_GithubActions_Heroku.md

 ### Github Actions

+Next, let's focus on the Github Actions part a bit.

 ![flask-basic-githubactions-heroku](/images/2021-11-03-4.png)

 Click on setup a workflow yourself.
 Next you will see a proposal `main.yml` file from Github Actions.
 Go ahead and commit that file to the main repository.
 You will see that this file is being put in a `.github/workflows` folder.

 ![flask-basic-githubactions-heroku](/images/2021-11-03-5.png)

 As a next step, you need to pull the latest changes from Github to your local git repository.

 ```bash